'I Want To Serve': Air Force Applicant Takes On President Trump's Transgender Ban

 The two friends, roughly the same medium height and lean-muscled build, both with short, cropped hair, trade tips on running and video games.
 When Talbott gets discouraged, Napierkowski stops by to offer a pep talk.

-"Til things get sorted out, one way or another, just keep pushing and eventually you'll break through, hopefully," says Napierkowski, in between bites of donuts on a Sunday afternoon.
+"Till things get sorted out, one way or another, just keep pushing and eventually you'll break through, hopefully," says Napierkowski, in between bites of doughnuts on a Sunday afternoon.

-"Until then I'm just going to keep living vicariously through you," Talbott laughs.
+"Until then I'm just going to keep living vicariously through you," Talbott says, laughing.

 "I'll take lots of pictures and videos," Napierkowski says.

 Talbott says he has broad support from other friends in the military, former teachers and his family.
 His grandmother Rhoda Dineen may be Talbott's biggest fan.
 Her three brothers served.
-Dineen, 71, can't understand why President Trump doesn't want her grandson.
+Dineen, 71, can't understand why Trump doesn't want her grandson.

 "And he's wasting time because eventually it will be," Dineen says, "so why not let the good guys in while they're young."

-Jennifer Levi who is arguing Talbott's case on behalf of GLBTQ Legal Advocates & Defenders, says she understands the caution, but believes in the strength of the case against the ban.
+Jennifer Levi, who is arguing Talbott's case on behalf of GLBTQ Legal Advocates & Defenders, says she understands the caution but believes in the strength of the case against the ban.

 "The preliminary decisions that have been issued now in four cases really support that confidence," Levi says.

-More motions are due in Talbott's case, before the federal district court in central California Wednesday.
+More motions are due Wednesday in Talbott's case, before the federal district court in central California.